-Carnival Cruise Line’s Ocean Medallion Opens A Sea Of Possibilities | Fast Company
+Carnival’s Ocean Medallion Opens A Sea Of Possibilities

-Carnival Cruise Line’s Regal Princess is setting out to sea with an ambitious new personalization platform—called the Ocean Medallion—designed to customize the cruise for each individual passenger.
+Regal Princess, a ship owned by the sprawling Carnival Corporation, is setting out to sea with an ambitious new personalization platform—called the Ocean Medallion—designed to customize the cruise for each individual passenger.
 (Our November 2017 article, “Carnival’s New Wearable Makes Big Ships Feel Smaller,” explains how the huge project came together.)
 Here’s how it works.

 1. Pre-trip